Haybu/demo-spring-security-siteminder-preauth/README.md

 system such as LDAP and build a custom user.

-To run the demo application and be able to access it, use `ModeHeader` browser plugin and provide a header named `SM_USER` with value `{"userName":"jsmith","firstName":"John","lastName":"Smith","isActive":true}`.
+To run the demo application and be able to access it, use `ModeHeader` browser plugin to provide a header named `SM_USER` with value `{"userName":"jsmith","firstName":"John","lastName":"Smith","isActive":true}`, then hit `http://localhost:8080/secured/home`